Planet of the Vampires: Plot

-While exploring Aura, Wes discovers the ruins of a spaceship a few miles from the Argos.
+While exploring Aura, Wess discovers the ruins of a spaceship a few miles from the Argos.
 Markary, Sanya and Carter investigate.
 Inside the ship, they discover large skeletal remains of the long dead crew and thus realize that they are not the first ones to have been drawn to the planet by the distress beacon.
-Markary and Sanya are temporarily trapped inside the ship, but manage to escape and return to the Argos.
-Carter inexplicably vanishes.
+Markary and Sanya are temporarily trapped inside the ship, but manage to escape only to discover that Carter has inexplicably vanished.
+The two return to the Argos.

 Two crew members of the Galliott, Kier and Sallis, arrive at the Argos to steal the ship's Meteor Rejector device.
 Kier escapes with the machine, but Markary fights Sallis.
 Markary tears open Sallis' uniform, exposing his putrescent body.
 He learns that Sallis' corpse is being manipulated by an Auran, who reveals that the two ships were lured to the planet in order for the Aurans to escape from their dying world.
 With the crew of the Galliott under their complete control, they plan to use the ship to escape to the humans' home planet.
 Markary vows to stop them.

 Markary and his crew rush to the Galliott to retrieve the Meteor Rejector.
 They are successful, and manage to place explosives in the ship.
 During a struggle with the Aurans, Dr. Karan and Tiona are killed.
 Markary and Sanya return to the Argos and manage to escape as the Galliott is destroyed.
 After takeoff, however, they reveal themselves to be possessed by Aurans.
-They ask Wes, the last survivor, to join them.
-Wes refuses and sabotage the Meteor Rejector, but fatally electrocutes himself while doing so.
+They ask Wess, the last survivor, to join them.
+Wess refuses and sabotages the Meteor Rejector, but fatally electrocutes himself while doing so.
 Because the device has been broken beyond repair, and in consequence the spacecraft will never reach home, Markary and Sanya decide to change course for a nearby planet: when they come within visual contact, it's revealed that the planet is none other than Earth.